cytechmobile/buddymeet/readme.txt

 That functionality is accessible only from inside a BuddyPress Group.
 For more information please check the previous FAQ entry.

+= Is it compatible with my theme? =

+If you experience any UI issues you can override the templates of the plugin by copying the templates/group folder to your theme and then customizing them as you wish.

+= JitsiMeetExternalAPI is not defined  =

+If you get the above error please check if your site uses the "Rocket Loader" CloudFlare service.
+In that case you have to add - via your CloudFlare dashboard - a page rule with the setting "Rocket Loader".
+That will disable the service for the page that reports the error.
+For more information on how to add a page rule check [here](https://support.cloudflare.com/hc/en-us/articles/218411427).

+= I activated BudddyMeet and BuddyPress but I cannot see anything =

+Please ensure that you have followed all instructions to properly setup BuddyPress (e.g. you have changed the default WordPress permalink settings).
+Also make sure that you have enabled the "Groups" component via the BuddyPress settings.
+After that create a group and in the creation wizard make sure you enabled BuddyMeet for that group.

+= Branded watermark is not displayed =

+Please note that this setting can only be used if you have set up your own Jitsi Meet server installation.

 == Screenshots ==

 1. BuddyMeet settings page